ciotlosm/docs-lovelace/Readme.md

 Thare are two migration scripts:

 - Thanks to [@OttoWinter](https://github.com/OttoWinter) for the [migration script](https://gist.github.com/OttoWinter/730383148041824bc47786ea292572f8)
-- Thanks to [@dale3h](https://github.com/dale3h) for the [migration script that works also for packages](https://gist.github.com/dale3h/ee5b08ed1bf3a26a57e3d56ae221a796)
+- Thanks to [@dale3h](https://github.com/dale3h) for the [migration script that works also for packages](https://github.com/dale3h/python-lovelace)

 ## Use lovelace (Default view)

-To make the Lovelace UI the default dashboard view use the setup described below.
+To make the Lovelace UI the default dashboard view use one of the methods below.

+### Using UI

+Click the :heart: icon on top right and you will make lovelace the default view when accessing `/`.

+### Forcing `/status`

 > This is a hack and will generate a page reload every time you click on `Overview`, however starting with 0.73.0 you will no longer get reloads when using `/` as entry point

-### New to lovelace

 1. Create a new file under your `config/www` folder and name it `lovelace.html`